bashirbobboi/180Connect/180Connect-bashir/frontend/README.md

    ```

 ## API Integration
-The frontend communicates with the FastAPI backend at `http://localhost:8000`.
+The frontend communicates with the FastAPI backend at ``${API_URL}`.
 All authenticated requests require a Bearer token.